My Secret Feelings

 "Ah...are you still mad about the wrapper?" he asked.

-"Anyways, Mrs. Eunge is the math teacher, and she's killing so many trees..."
+"Anyways, Mrs. Eunge is only a math teacher, yet she's killing so many trees.
+I'd expect one of the language arts teachers to be using more trees."
 Orion said with an awkward laugh.

 I glared at him.
 "Stop trying to make small conversation!"
 I snapped.